Evanescence (Evanescence album): Musical style and inspiration

 During the Steve Lillywhite sessions, Lee described the album as a "rainbow of sounds" with heavy, stripped-out songs.
 According to Lee, it had electro influences and a lot of drum programming fused with live drums, citing Taiko drums.
 As for the lyrical theme, she said the songs were about what she was going through at the time, and there were moments of "Hey, I'm over it and I'm good" and others of fun sarcasm, saying "everything's not the most dramatic thing in the world."
 She also added that there were songs that would get "really, really deep."
 The album's themes were unknown worlds, the ocean's abyss, life within dreams, strength, detachment, love and liars.
 During the later sessions with Nick Raskulincecz, she discussed two of the album's themes: brokenness ("Brokenness has become a little bit of theme, without necessarily offering a solution") and oceans.
 In a later MTV interview, Lee mentioned other themes: "the quest for freedom, and then there's songs that are just about falling in love".
+Lee wrote a few songs on the harp, including "Secret Door" and "My Heart is Broken."
 She said that Evanescence used new and vintage instruments (such as a harp, synthesizers and the Moog Taurus Pedal) and recorded the ballads "Secret Door" and "My Heart Is Broken".
 In a Kerrang! interview, Lee said she was inspired by her life and personal relationships.

 According to Lee, the album was fun but not in a "poppy way" and the band enjoyed its recording.
 She was inspired by her relationship with Evanescence's fans: "I can really hear myself singing about my relationship with Evanescence and with the fans.
 There's always one big relationship on a record that I sing about the most.
 I feel like my big relationship on this album [is] with Evanescence itself, and with the fans.
 I think lyrically you're hearing a lot about a relationship, a struggle with a relationship or love in a relationship, and mostly I'm singing about that."

 For the album, the band was influenced by artists such as Björk, Depeche Mode, Massive Attack, MGMT, and Portishead.
 Lewis Corner of the Digital Spy website noted that rumbling guitars and dainty strings were present on most of the album's songs: "Amy Lee declares over roaring guitars and classical strings, reinforcing their medieval influences as opposed to the electronic sound they've been purporting."

 This marks the first Evanescence recording since their 1998 self titled demo to not feature backing choruses, which were introduced until the Origin demo album in 2000.